 Thermal expansion coefficient of few-layer MoS2 studied by temperature-dependent Raman spectroscopy

-Nitrous oxide formation in low temperature selective catalytic reduction of nitrogen oxides with V2O5/TiO2 catalysts
+Investigating nitrous oxide formation in low temperature selective catalytic reduction of nitrogen oxides with V2O5/TiO2 catalysts using Linkam’s TS1500.

 Heterogeneous oxidation of amorphous organic aerosol surrogates by O3, NO3, and OH at typical tropospheric temperatures